Shih Hsin University

-Shih Hsin University (SHU; 世新大學 (Sè-sin Tāi-ha̍k)) is a university in Taipei, Taiwan.
-SHU is best known for its media and mass communication departments in Taiwan, founded in Muzha, Taipei in 1956.
+Shih Hsin University (SHU; 世新大學 (Shìxīn Dàxué)) is a private university in Wenshan District, Taipei, Taiwan.

 History

 Shih Hsin University was re-established in Taiwan in 1956 as Shih Hsin School of Journalism by the journalists and publishers Cheng Shewo and Yeh Ming-hsun.
 Originally an institution devoted to training professional journalists, the school became a full-fledged university in August 1997.

-Now it has four colleges, including the College of Journalism and Communication, the School of Management, the College of Humanities and Social Sciences, and the School of Law, and with an enrollment of around 10,000 students.

 In Chinese, shih means "the world", and hsin means "new" or "news".

+As re-establishing Yenching University in Taiwan was denied, SHU became the most liberal re-established Northern Chinese university in Taiwan, equal to National Tsing Hua University, Fu Jen University and Providence University with its emphasis on media freedom.

+Now it has four colleges with an enrollment of around 10,000 students: the College of Journalism and Communication, the School of Management, the College of Humanities and Social Sciences, and the School of Law.